St. Elmo's Fire (film): Casting

+David Blum coined the term Brat Pack after meeting members of the cast on the occasion of the release of St. Elmo's Fire.

 Filming

 Principal photography began early October 1984, just after executive producer Ned Tanen had been appointed as president of Paramount Pictures' motion picture division.
 The private Catholic Jesuit Georgetown University would not permit filming on campus, with their administrators citing questionable content such as premarital sex.
 As a result, the university seen on film is the public University of Maryland located 10 miles away in College Park.
 "I loved wearing the clothes", said Moore, "I've always been such a tom boy."

 Reception

 Critical response

 David Denby called Schumacher "brutally untalented" and said that "nobody over the moral age of fifteen" will like the work of the Brat Pack actors in the film:

-St. Elmo's Fire isn't drama, it's gossip, and peculiarly early-adolescent gossip— a movie designed to be picked apart on the telephone.
-The turbidly self-important treatment of these vacuous college graduates, each one a 'type', is like a TV sitcom without jokes.
-St. Elmo's Fire is so depressing a portent of Hollywood's teen sycophancy because it not only devotes itself to stupid kids, it accepts their view of the world without any real criticism....The sole survivor of the general disaster is Ally Sheedy, who manages to make something charming out of the yup petulance.
+St. Elmo's Fire isn't drama, it's gossip, and peculiarly early-adolescent gossip—a movie designed to be picked apart on the telephone.
+The turbidly self-important treatment of these vacuous college graduates, each one a "type", is like a TV sitcom without jokes.
+St. Elmo's Fire is so depressing a portent of Hollywood's teen sycophancy because it not only devotes itself to stupid kids, it accepts their view of the world without any real criticism ...
+The sole survivor of the general disaster is Ally Sheedy, who manages to make something charming out of the yup petulance.